NaveenKuthaganahalliMahadev/Last-mile-delivery-drone/README.md

 ## How are Autonomous drones made?

 ### 1) Flight Controller
 Flight controller is the heart of the drone.
 Any movement or action of the drone is controlled by signals sent from the flight controller.
-To make a drone autonomous, flight controller is the most important device.
+To make a drone autonomous, means the flight controller is responsible for all the maneuvers without user any kind of user input.

 ![image](https://user-images.githubusercontent.com/97881084/149920805-5d122e8b-4822-401c-acd1-2fb470186a4b.png)